Tri11Paragon/TotalCrafter/README.md

 # !!
 April 2021 Update !!
 The game and releases are currently working.
 I've merged my grade 12 final project (Майнкрафт³ (Minecraft3)) into TotalCrafter.
 What is this means is that I have to manually merge the code from TotalCrafter.
 Currently the only code to have this done is updating to LWJGL3.<br>
+The old code which I handed in can be found in the grade12 branch.
+The old TotalCrafter code, before the merge, can be found in the totalcrafter branches
 ### Whats left?
 * Cubic chunks
 * rescaleable windows